 Chia seeds are rich in omega-3 fatty acids, antioxidants, minerals, and fiber.
 Considered a “super food,” these tiny, virtually tasteless seeds look much like poppy seeds but are highly absorbent.
 As a result, they can effectively be used as a thickener in many recipes.
 Because chia seeds become gel-like once they have absorbed liquid, they function as an effective binder as well.
 In fact, those who cannot consume eggs often use a mixture of chia seeds and water as an egg replacer.

 The following skillet cookie recipe was already a little unusual in its use of peanut butter in place of flour.
-I know－that sounds really weird.
+I know–that may sound weird.
 The upside is that this pantry staple trades the empty carbs for a protein punch while eliminating the need for further butter or oil.

 When baking with nut butters, figuring out the right amount of binder can be tricky.
 To my delight, I discovered that the right amount of chia seeds actually enhanced the texture of a dessert we already enjoyed.